Pelosi says Biden shouldn't debate Trump: 'I wouldn't legitimize a conversation with him'

 "So I think that he'll probably act in a way that is beneath the dignity of the presidency; he does that every day," Pelosi said.
 "But I think it will also belittle what the debates are supposed to be about.
 And they're not to be about skullduggery on the part of somebody who has no respect for the office he holds, much less the democratic process.

+Shortly after Pelosi's comments, the Biden campaign responded that while they agree with the speaker's characterization of Trump, Biden will go through with the debates as planned.

+“We certainly agree with Speaker Pelosi on her views of the President's behavior," Biden campaign spokesperson Andrew Bates said.
+"But just as she has powerfully confronted that behavior in the Oval Office and the Cabinet Room, Joe Biden looks forward to doing the same on the debate stage."

-The Biden campaign already agreed to three debates in September and October in a letter to the Commission on Presidential Debates, in addition to a vice-presidential debate.
+The Biden campaign already agreed in June to three debates in September and October in a letter to the Commission on Presidential Debates, in addition to a vice-presidential debate.

-“Joe Biden looks forward to facing Donald Trump in a multi-debate series that the American people have come to expect from their leaders; we hope that President Trump would not break that tradition or make excuses for a refusal to participate,” Biden Campaign Manager Jen O'Malley Dillon said in the June letter.

 The first debate is scheduled for Sept.
 29.